pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_react.md

 ### 2. Implement the Training Workflow

-The {class}`trinity.common.workflows.agentscope.react.react_workflow.AgentScopeReActWorkflow` demonstrates the agent training workflow.
+The {class}`AgentScopeReActWorkflow <trinity.common.workflows.agentscope.react.react_workflow.AgentScopeReActWorkflow>` demonstrates the agent training workflow.
 Its core `run_async` method includes three steps:

   1. Call the agent to complete the task and return the result.
   2. Evaluate the result and calculate the reward.